 Doctors and Specialists

-Physical Therapist: Creates exercise programs to help with balance, coordination and strength.
+- Physical therapist: Creates exercise programs to help with balance, coordination and strength.

-Urologist: Deals with urinary tract problems.
+- Urologist: A doctor who treats urinary tract problems.

-Nurse: Provides education and helps coordinate care.
+- Nurse: Provides education on MS and helps coordinate care.

 - Social worker: Puts people with MS in touch with support groups, helps with insurance or disability forms and locates agencies that are needed for additional services.

 - Family physician or internist: Doctors who coordinate care and treat any problems that may be occurring alongside MS.